 WFH Shock Therapy

 Most of us were forced to shift to work-from-home (WFH), and some of these scenarios happened literally overnight.
 One of our customers, a top-5 credit card company, had to move 100,000 users to full remote work mode in one day.
-Companies were not happy about this, to say the least (though we made the shift easy for our customers).
+Companies were not happy about this, to say the least though we made remote work easy for our customers.
 But the way things unraveled was a total surprise.

 This radical shift to WFH acted as a sort of shock therapy for enterprises worldwide.
 Two months-plus into the crisis organizations are getting used to WFH and have found that remote work may not be as bad as they originally thought.
 Not only that, it is now clear that this mode of operation offers many advantages to companies in terms of business continuity, productivity, and operational efficiency.

 Buoyed by this surprisingly positive experience, most companies are now planning to permanently adopt remote work solutions for at least some of their staff.
 Going forward, we’re likely to see fewer massive HQ campuses, more smaller offices in diverse locations, less travel and much greater acceptance for working from home.
 To ensure business as usual in this new world, enterprises need solutions that enable fast and secure productivity from any location and device.